This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is Filter Coffee?

 Filter coffee, also known as drip coffee, is made by pouring hot water over ground coffee beans contained in a filter.
-The water then drips through the coffee grounds, extracting the flavors and aromas, and collecting in a carafe or pot below.
+The water then drips through the coffee grounds, extracting the flavours and aromas, and collecting in a carafe or pot below.

 Choosing the Right Coffee Beans